walkerkq/baby_data/sleep/baby_sleep.md

 found to be typical for newborns.
 We expected to need to wake her up to eat and have her snooze anywhere, but she turned out to be a very alert baby\!
 Over time, it’s slowly shifted to be more hours at night and less during the day.

-How long could she sleep at a time?
+How long can she sleep at a time?

 ``` r
 feedbaby_sleep_processed %>%